Bachelor of Science (Advanced)

-Majors: Experimental &Theoretical Physics, Physics, Theoretical Physics
+Majors: Physics and Theoretical Physics

 Physics provides an understanding of the structure of matter and the nature of the universe.
 You will develop a detailed knowledge of areas which can include astrophysics, atmospheric and environmental physics, computational physics, optics and lasers, photonics and nuclear/particle physics.
 Mathematical and computer science courses are often taken along with physics.
 Employment opportunities exist for graduates in electronics, optics and laser industries, scientific computing, telecommunications, space and astronomy programs, forensic science, defence, health and environmental industries, medical physics or in research.

 Soil Science explores the biological, chemical and physical properties of soils in Australian landscapes and uses the latest technology in geographical information systems, remote sensing, and spatial modelling to monitor distributions of landscape properties.
 Graduates are keenly sought after by a wide range of government agencies, regional bodies, private enterprise and universities in the fields of oil surveying, environmental planning, soil conservation, environmental impact assessment, environmental engineering, land assessment and mapping, research and biodiversity survey and assessment.

 Example Study Plan

 Varies according to chosen major but may include assignments, practicals, field reports and exams.